StephanieBolder/onestopshop/README.md

 ## Installation
 The project is running and working on the following website: https://elegant-lumiere-a7b4a2.netlify.app/.
 After opening the project, proceed to 'More', for the actual Settings page in which you find the About page and the Contact page.

+Please note: When using Google Chrome, the font weight is not right.
+When using Safari, the right font weight is shown (needs to be regular, shows bold in Google Chrome)

 ### Available Scripts

 In the project directory, you can run: